Plum Book

 United States Government Policy and Supporting Positions (more commonly referred to as the Plum Book) is a book that lists positions in the United States government that are subject to political appointment.
-It lists around 8,000 federal civil service leadership and support positions in the legislative and executive branches of the federal government that may be subject to noncompetitive appointment nationwide.
+It lists around 8,000 federal civil service leadership and support positions in the legislative and executive branches of the federal government that may be subject to non-competitive appointment nationwide.
 It is a publication of the United States Senate's Committee on Governmental Affairs and the House of Representatives' Committee on Government Reform.
-A new edition is published every four years, just after each presidential election.
+A new edition is published every four years after each presidential election.
 All tenured positions commissioned by the president are published, including all officers of the United States, their immediate subordinates, policy executives and advisors, and aides who report to these officials.
 Some positions are kept secret and not published due to being classified via executive privilege.

 History

 The Plum Book originated in 1952 during the Eisenhower administration to identify presidentially appointed positions within the federal government.
 For twenty years, the Democratic Party had controlled the federal government.
 When President Eisenhower took office, the Republican Party requested a list of government positions that the new president could fill.
 The next edition of the Plum Book appeared in 1960 and has since been published every four years, just after a presidential election.

 Older editions of the Plum Book are held by any federal depository library.
 The Government Printing Office (now the United States Government Publishing Office) began to make the Plum Book available as an app for the first time in December 2012.
 The 2020 edition was published on December 1, 2020.

 Plum Books are considered an important resource for presidents-elect of the United States during their presidential transitions, aiding them in identifying federal government positions to which they can name appointees.